-A noteworthy case is that of Bridge International Academies, a for-profit that runs complementary community schools that use a “academy-in-a-box” model.
+A noteworthy case is that of Bridge International Academies, a for-profit that runs complementary community schools that use an “academy-in-a-box” model.
 With support from various impact investors, it has established hundreds of schools across Africa and India since 2007.
 It has so far educated 750,000 children who have consistently scored higher than the national average in exit exams, such as the Kenyan primary exit exams (for four consecutive years), and the Ugandan primary leaving exam (for two consecutive years).

 II.
 Vocational and Professional Education and Training

-A prime example is EdventureCo, an education platform established in 2017 by Arowana to equip students with relevant skills in the fields of building and construction, and information technology.
+A prime example is EdventureCo, an education platform established in 2017 by Arowana, to equip students with relevant skills in the fields of building and construction, and information technology.
 Training in building and construction is provided through Everthought College, while information and technology-related training is offered through DDLS.
-To date, EdventureCo has already trained 196,000 students across its 10 campuses in Australia and Southeast Asia.
+To date, EdventureCo has already trained 196,000 students across its campuses in Australia and Southeast Asia.

 III.
 Technology and Services Providers

-Impact investors looking into technology and services providers can invest in education software development, distance learning programs, and integrated management or back-office support for school chains.
+Impact investors looking into technology and services providers can invest in education software development, distance learning programmes, and integrated management or back-office support for school chains.
 Aside from their use in the education sector, innovations generated from this investment channel could also be utilised to reduce costs and improve quality across a variety of public and private applications.